 You assess satisfaction and performance in all four domains and the alignment of your actions with your values.
 You explore what it means to lead with impact in all domains and leave with a game plan and scorecard for an experiment designed to produce a four-way win, along with a peer coach devoted to supporting their progress.

 It’s practical, instructive, and fun.
 You learn how to:

-As the world’s leading thinker in the field of talent, according to Thinkers50, Stew offers engaging keynotes to inspire and educate audiences on a number of other important topics (described in detail on our Workshops page):
+As the world’s leading thinker in the field of talent, according to Thinkers50, Stew offers engaging keynotes to inspire and educate audiences on a number of other important topics:

-Leading the Life You Want – based on his bestselling book, Stew shares practical lessons from riveting life stories of six remarkable people and the surprising fact that they became leaders of significance because (not in spite) of their commitments to family, community, and the private self.
+Leading the Life You Want – shares practical lessons from riveting life stories of six remarkable people and the surprising fact that they became leaders of significance because (not in spite) of their commitments to family, community, and the private self.
+Learn more.

 Building Trust to Enhance Your Reputation – demonstrates the incredible power of asking for help on initiatives you are taking with the intent to serve others.